addiscent/vagrant-ruby-rails/README.md

 ##### Ubuntu Server 14.04 "base"

-The Ubuntu Server is an "official base" image from https://atlas.hashicorp.com/boxes/search.
+The _Ubuntu Server_ is an "official base" image from https://atlas.hashicorp.com/boxes/search.

 ##### Ruby 2.2.1, Gems 2.4.6

-Ruby and Gems are downloaded and compiled by RVM, using make sources from https://github.com/postmodern/ruby-install.
+Ruby and Gems are downloaded and compiled by RVM.
+RVM compiles them using _make_ sources from https://github.com/postmodern/ruby-install.

 ##### RVM 1.26.11, (Ruby Version Manager).